-Sing Like a Star Studios offers Voice Lessons for all ages and experience levels from professional singers to beginners, Songwriting, Piano and Guitar, Lessons for Children, Studio Recording, and Performance Opportunities.
-We offer a Lessons for Less program with our highly qualified and trained Sing Like a Star Associate Teachers and a very unique and age-appropriate program for younger singers.
-You can take lessons from anywhere in the world with our Online Lessons.
+Sing Like a Star Studios offers the world’s most effective Voice Lessons for all ages and experience levels from professional singers to beginners.
+You can take lessons at our East Cobb or Alpharetta studios or from anywhere in the world with our Online Lessons.

 THE LARYNX FOR KIDS (AND ADULTS TOO!)

 This is how your vocal folds work in the lower register.
 Air coming from the lungs creates a vibrational wave, from the bottom of the fold to the top.
 The folds open and close rapidly, releasing puffs of air every time they open.
 When you sing a middle C, this happens 256 times per second (Hz).

 When you are singing higher notes in your upper register, this vibratory pattern begins higher on the vocal fold.
 The folds are also stretched longer and thinner due to the action of the cricothyroid muscle (CT) tilting the thyroid cartilage forward and down.
 Since the folds are attached to the arytenoid cartilages in the back of the larynx, when the thyroid tilts forward and down, the folds are lengthened, like rubber bands stretching.
 The combined result is less vocal fold vibrational mass employed in the upper register.